 He wanted to promote a 745 miles/1,200 km race and develop sales in a Parisian newspaper.

-As a result, the cake got a circular shape that represented a wheel.
-The square, rectangular, or S-shaped Paris-Brest also exists and has the authentic cake's taste and flavor, but not the shape.
+As a result, the cake got a circular shape representing a bicycle wheel.
+The square, rectangular, or S-shape Paris-Brest also exists and has the authentic cake's taste and flavor, but not the shape.

 Over the years, it has become a famous French dessert found in pastry shops all over France and is now made worldwide.